Yousef-Majidi/Learn2Blog/README.md

 # Learn2Blog

-This is an open source command line app to help you quickly convert your text and markdown notes into html files so they can be easily published on your blog.
+This is an open-source command line app to help you quickly convert your text and markdown notes into HTML files so they can be easily published on your blog.
 With this tool, you can write your notes in plain text or markdown files and convert them into html files with a single command.
 This way, you can focus on learning to blog and not worry about the technical details of creating a blog.

 ## Building and Running the App